Money management has never been easier thanks to the personal finance apps at our disposal today.

 After you get some money into your account, Acorns will start building an investment portfolio for you based on your financial situation and goals.
 Your answers will affect the investment recommendations Acorns gives you.

 Oh yeah, and it only costs you $1/month for all of this.
 Sign up here for free.
-(Like I said before I don’t get any referral commissions if you do sign-up, its just to help and get you started)
+(As I said before I don’t get any referral commissions if you do sign-up, it’s just to help and get you started)

-Mylo is the last app in today’s list and is definetely one of the best personal finance apps in Canada.
+Mylo is the last app on today’s list and is definitely one of the best personal finance apps in Canada.

 Like Acorns, Mylo rounds up your transactions and invests the spare change.
 Mylo also gives you the option to add extra money manually so that you don’t have to spend to invest, I use this feature all the time.

 In order for Mylo to invest your money properly, they ask you to fill out a five-question investor profile.
 This helps them decide what to invest in (safer or riskier).

 Once you’re all set up, just forget about it, and you’ll be saving money effortlessly.